 - Appreciate the career trajectories and scholarly activities common to D&I science

 - Interact with D&I science scholars and trainees

 Recognized experts in implementation science.
 Presenters will be provided a formal invitation to present and be recognized for their presentation.

 Virtually for 2020-2021

-The fourth Wednesday of every month at 3pm MST, beginning in December 2020, and continuing February, April, June, August, October, and December in 2021.
+The second Monday of every other month from 11am - 12pm MST, beginning in December 2020, and continuing February, April, June, August, October, and December in 2021.